-The 2009 National Research Council (NRC) Report, Strengthening Forensic Science: A Path Forward, was critical of the forensic science community and emphasized the need for improving quality assurances, including continued standards-setting and enforcement.
+The 2009 National Research Council (NRC) Report, Strengthening Forensic Science in the United States: A Path Forward, was critical of the forensic science community and emphasized the need for improving quality assurances, including continued standards-setting and enforcement.
 They wrote:

 …Standards and best practices create a professional environment that allows organizations and professions to create quality systems, policies, and procedures and maintain autonomy from vested interest groups.
 Standards ensure desirable characteristics of services and techniques such as quality, reliability, efficiency, and consistency among practitioners.
 Typically standards are enforced through systems of accreditation and certification, wherein independent examiners and auditors test and audit the performance, policies, and procedures of both laboratories and service providers.